TrinhLab/modcell-hpc/README.md

 - __cases__ Input files that include metabolic networks and candidate reactions.
 - __test__  Programatic tests to ensure intended functionality.

-## Minimizing module reactions
+## Filtering solutions
+ The `.csv` file produced by `./io/pop2csv.py` noted above will remove duplicated, non-Pareto optimal, and solutions that violate alpha constraints.
+However, if module reactions are used, the output can still be improved further:

-The formulation of the modcell multi-objective optimization problem allows _module reactions_ that while satisfying the imposed constraints, do not help increase the objective for a given production network.
+- __Minimizing module reactions__: The formulation of the modcell multi-objective optimization problem allows _module reactions_ that while satisfying the imposed constraints, do not help increase the objective for a given production network.
 These are denoted as futile module reactions and can be removed from an output population file by running `modcell` with the `--minimize_modules` flag.
-See `/test/min_1/test.sh` for an example.
+See `./test/min_1/test.sh` for an example.

+- __Coalescing module reactions__: Solutions with the same reaction deletions but different module reactions can be combiend into a superior solution.
+For further explanation and to perform this action check `./tools/mc_coalesce_modules`.
+See `./test/tools_1/test.sh` for an example.

 ## Compiling
 You can use the provided Makefile.
 The following dependencies are needed: